alxvmr/ALTMediaWriter/README.md

 ### Windows

+Open Qt-mingw cmd shortcut.
 First run `qmake mediawriter.pro`.
-Then run `make` from the root of the project.
+Then run `mingw32-make` from the root of the project.
 Note that the resulting release will miss many dll's and the app won't work completely.
 To get missing dll's run `windeployqt` and also copy contents of dist/win/dlls into app/releases folder.

 #### Requirements